 - Funding for the course must be approved through the normal procedures for the department or program.

-- Postdoctoral appointees must be given a joint appointment as a Lecturer or Teaching Assistant, as appropriate, in the department or program through which the course is offered.
+- Postdoctoral appointees must be given a joint appointment as a Lecturer or Teaching Fellow, as appropriate, in the department or program through which the course is offered.

 - The postdoctoral appointee must provide a written statement from his or her adviser, mentor, or PI approving the teaching and certifying that it is consistent with the policies described above.
 This statement must be submitted to the Office of Postdoctoral Affairs, which will forward a copy to the chair of the department or program through which the course will be offered.
 A copy of this statement should be attached to the Faculty Appointment Form that is submitted to the Provost’s Office.